siddharthshah87/grid-services/README.md

 ./scripts/bootstrap_state.sh
 ```

 This script uses your current AWS credentials to create a bucket named `tf-state-<account-id>` and a DynamoDB table named `tf-lock-<account-id>` in region `us-west-2` by default.
 Set `AWS_REGION` to override the target region.
+Note the bucket name and export it as `TF_STATE_BUCKET` before running Terraform.

 ## Building and Pushing Docker Images